-Pursuant to the Arizona Code of Judicial Administration § 1-201 (E), the Chief Justice may adopt emergency administrative code proposals and technical changes in existing code sections by administrative order without prior distribution for comment and action by the Arizona Judicial Council.
+Pursuant to the Arizona Code of Judicial Administration § 1-201(E), the Chief Justice may adopt emergency administrative code proposals and technical changes in existing code sections by administrative order without prior distribution for comment and action by the Arizona Judicial Council.
 In the First Regular Session of the Forty-Ninth Legislature (2009), the Legislature passed Senate Bill 1420 (Chapter 189).
-The bill was signed by the governor on July 13, 2009 and has an effective date of September 30, 2009.
+The bill was signed by the governor on July 13, 2009 and had an effective date of September 30, 2009.
+ACJA § 6-105 was amended to implement this statutory change.
+As juvenile courts sought to implement these code changes, it became apparent that the technical code amendments adopted in September 2009 did not adequately provide flexibility to efficiently meet the statutory requirements through existing court appearances of juveniles.
+New language has been drafted and approved by the Committee on Juvenile Courts that implements the 2009 statutory requirements within existing juvenile court procedures.